hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/ChIPseeker_functional_analysis.md

 * Functional enrichment of gene annotations obtained from peak calls

-# ChIPseeker
+## Peak annotation

 Now that we have a set of high confidence peaks for our samples, the next step is to **annotate our peaks to identify relative location relationship information between query peaks and genes/genomic features** to obtain some biological context.

 <img src="../img/chip_workflow_june2017_step5.png" width="700">

-[ChIPseeker](http://bioconductor.org/packages/release/bioc/vignettes/ChIPseeker/inst/doc/ChIPseeker.html) is an R package for annotating ChIP-seq data analysis.
-It supports annotating ChIP peaks and provides functions to visualize ChIP peaks coverage over chromosomes and profiles of peaks binding to TSS regions.
-Comparison of ChIP peak profiles and annotation are also supported, and can be useful to estimate how well biological replications are.
-Several visualization functions are implemented to visualize the peak annotation and statistical tools for enrichment analyses of functional annotations.
+To annotate our preaks we will be using [ChIPseeker](http://bioconductor.org/packages/release/bioc/vignettes/ChIPseeker/inst/doc/ChIPseeker.html), an R package for annotating ChIP-seq data and various visualization functions.

-## Setting up
+### Setting up

 1. Open up RStudio and open up the `chipseq-project` that we created previously.
 2. Open up a new R script ('File' -> 'New File' -> 'Rscript'), and save it as `chipseeker.R`

-> **NOTE:** This next section assumes you have the `ChIPseeker` package installed for R 3.3.3.
+> **NOTE:** This next section assumes you have the `ChIPseeker` package installed.
 You will also need one additional library for gene annotation.
 If you haven't done this please run the following lines of code before proceeding.
 >
 ```
 source("http://bioconductor.org/biocLite.R")